 On December 12, 2022, a putative class action, Lau v.
 Gen Digital Inc. and Jumpshot Inc., was filed in the Northern District of California alleging violations of the Electronic Communications Privacy Act, California Invasion of Privacy Act, statutory larceny, unfair competition and various common law claims related to the provision of customer data to Jumpshot.
-On February 24, 2023, we filed a Motion to Dismiss, which is still pending.
+The Complaint was dismissed in part, with leave to amend, and Plaintiffs have now filed a First Amended Complaint which we intend to move to dismiss.
 At this stage, we are unable to assess whether any material loss or adverse effect is reasonably possible as a result of this action or estimate the range of any potential loss.
 We dispute these claims and intend to defend them vigorously.